Ardan Wood

 Woodlands like Ardan are vital wildlife refuges.
 There is an established badger sett on site.
 Common and Soprano Pipistrelle bats have been recorded on the site too, with plenty of potential bat roosting sites in the trees.
 Pedunculate Oak is the dominant species in the woodland canopy.

-The understorey is mostly made up of holly, hazel, spindle, bramble and wild rose but there have been records of rarer species like buckthorn, wild crab apple, wild privet and Irish whitebeam.
+The understorey is mostly made up of holly, hazel, spindle, bramble and wild rose but there are also scattered rarer species like buckthorn, wild crab apple, wild privet and Irish whitebeam.

 There is varied ground flora throughout the year.
 Early spring is typified by carpets of wood anemone and bluebells.
-Other notable flowers include, enchanter’s nightshade, early purple orchid, yellow pimpernel, wild strawberry and pink anemone.
+Other notable flowers include, enchanter’s nightshade, early purple orchid, bugle, yellow pimpernel, wild strawberry and pink anemone.
+Of note too is the remarkable diversity of fungi species - perhaps helped by the fact that Ardan is so undisturbed and there's lots of dead wood throughout the reserve.